 The concept of the false self emerged in psychoanalysis in the 1960s.
 Known by a variety of terms (e.g. the ‘fake personality’), it’s attributed to Donald Winnicott.

 Winnicott argues that we all have a true self—the part of us that feels safe, alive and able to express ourselves spontaneously—and a false self, an emotionally frozen façade we present to the world to paper over our survival fears.
+The purpose of the false self is to keep us functioning in a trauma-based society.

 Winnicott attributes the false self to ‘not good enough’ parenting.
 Due to excessive projection of parental fears and anxieties, the child replaces its natural behaviours with artificial ones to elicit a less painful response from its carers: